UnwrappedDesign/html-starter/README.md

 # Wicked HTML Starter

-This repo is the scaffolding we use at [Wicked Templates](https://wickedtemplates.com) to create new Tailwind based HTML templates.
+This repo is the scaffolding we use at [Unwrapped](https://unwrapped.design) to create new Tailwind based HTML templates.

 We mainly use plain HTML with Tailwind classes to create stunning eye-catching templates for landing pages